fudgeu/playlist/README.md

 - Create queues of songs to play
 - Customize how often songs play (or don't play)
 - Customize which songs play where and when based on environmental or player conditions
-- Control volume right from the menu
+- Control volume right from the menu and with keybinds
 - And more!

 # You Should Know